franciscoxavier04/pm-BIM/docs/user-guide/project-overview/README.md

 ### Schedule project phases

 Project phases must follow specific rules for setting and adjusting dates.
-The system automatically schedules phases based on the input provided, enforcing correct order, preventing overlaps, and preserving durations where possible.
+The system automatically schedules phases based on the input provided, enforcing correct order, preventing overlaps and gaps, and preserving durations where possible.
+Each subsequent phase starts on the next working day after the previous one ends."

 For each of the active project phases, you can define a date range.
-To set or manage the date range click on that date range (it will be empty initially) and set the date with a OpenProject date picker.
+To set or manage the date range click on that date range (it will be empty initially) and set the date with an OpenProject date picker.

 > [!NOTE]
 >
-> Keep in mind that you require certain permissions to to edit the date range for project phases.
+> Keep in mind that editing the date range of project phases requires the *Edit project phases* permission.

+> Viewing the project life cycle is also permission-controlled: without the *View project phases* permission, phases won't appear in the project overview, project list, work package filters, or on the work package view itself.

 ![Edit date range for project phase on a project overview page in OpenProject](openproject_user_guide_project_overview_project_life_cycle_edit_date_range.png)